alejoberman-accor/doc-ci/jenkins.md

 ...
 ```

-Increment the image number according to Jenkins repository.
+Increment the image number according to the Jenkins repository.
 Commit and push.

 Go to http://jenkins.ci-accor.io/job/Container%20Factory/.
 Launch the job.